digineo/texd/README.md

   request) + 999×100 Byte (50 Byte per reference hash for subsequent requests) = 599.9 kB.

 The feature in texd parlance is called "reference store", and you may think of it as a cache.
-It saves files server-side (e.g. on disk) and retreives them on-demand, if you request such a file reference.
+It saves files server-side (e.g. on disk) and retrieves them on-demand, if you request such a file reference.

 A reference hash is simply the Base64-encoded SHA256 checksum of the file contents, prefixed with